xmatters/xm-labs-LogicMonitor-Integration/README.md

 <br><br>
-## Test the Integration.

-1. Call your Twilio number.

-2. Test your configuration and all of the call prompts making sure it works as expected.

-<br><br>
-# Troubleshooting
+## Testing and Troubleshooting

+Go LogicMonitor Integration.
+Follow instructions here: [Configure LogicMonitor](#configure-logicmonitor-integration)
+- Click __Test Alert Delivery__.

+Trigger a new LogicMonitor Alert check that it makes its way into xMatters.

-Alternatively, you can check the Inbound Integration Activity Log in xMatters: https://help.xmatters.com/ondemand/xmodwelcome/integrationbuilder/create-inbound-updates.htm
+You can check the Inbound Integration Activity Log in xMatters: https://help.xmatters.com/ondemand/xmodwelcome/integrationbuilder/create-inbound-updates.htm